 Call Format_Centered_And_Sized( 20 )End Sub

 If the Format_Centered_And_Sized Sub procedure had more than one argument, these would be separated by commas.
 E.g.

 Call Format_Centered_And_Sized( arg1, arg2, ... )End Sub

 Sub procedures cannot be typed directly into a Worksheet in Excel, in the same way that VBA Function procedures can, because Sub procedures don't return a value.
-However, provided they have no arguments (and are Public - see below), Excel VBA Sub procedures are available to the user of a spreadsheet.
-Therefore, if the above simple Sub procedures are typed into a Module in the Visual Basic Editor, the Format_Centered_And_Bold Sub procedure will be available to be used in the worksheets of your Excel workbook but the Format_Centered_And_Sized will not (as it has an argument).
+However, provided they have no arguments (and are Public - see below), Excel VBA Sub procedures are still available to the user of a spreadsheet.
+Therefore, of the above simple Sub procedures, the Format_Centered_And_Bold Sub procedure would be available to be used in the worksheets of your Exce workbook but the Format_Centered_And_Sized would not (as it has an argument).

 For those Sub procedures that are accessible from the workbook, a simple way to run (or execute) the Sub is:

 You can assign a key combination to your Sub procedure, to enable quick and easy execution of the code.
 To do this:

 In Part 2 of this tutorial, we discussed the scope of variables and constants and the role of the Public and Private keywords.
 These keywords have the same meaning when applied to VBA procedures: